RandomFractals/venn-diagram-generator/README.md

 ## Build

 Run `ng build` to build the project.

-The build artifacts will be stored in the `dist/` directory.
+Build artifacts will be stored in the `dist/` directory.

 Use the `-prod` flag for a production build.

 ## Running unit tests